house-of-abbey/GarminThermoNest/doc/index.md

 **Q: Your application is good, but I think I can design it better.
 How do I feedback?**

 **A:** The most preferable way is for you to amend the code and submit your changes for approval!
 Clone the code from [GitHub's GarminThermoNest project](https://github.com/house-of-abbey/GarminThermoNest/) and help yourself.
 Talk to us so we know what your thinking and why to smooth the way.

+**Q: When setting the temperature is says "Change Mode", how do I change the temperature**

+**A:** This is because you are in Eco Mode, and the API does not allow changing of the trigger temperatures when in Eco mode.
+Turn off Eco mode and try again.